-Despite its potential, PEPP uptake has been minimal.
-The potential for market for PEPP is substantial.
-Eurobarometer results from 2023 show that 23% of respondents are enrolled in pension schemes and that 19% own personal pension products (PPPs), meaning that most Europeans rely fully on statutory pensions.
-At the same time, only 42% of respondents feel that they will have sufficient means to enjoy a comfortable retirement65.
-However, only eight products were registered by a single provider that proposes a basic PEPP product and a variant with alternative investment options, with an estimated EUR 11 mn assets under management.
-These products are offered in four different EU countries, namely the Czech Republic, Croatia, Poland and Slovakia and are thus available to only 10% of the EU population.
-The CEO of the firm in question indicated 66 to reporters that as of March 2024, the firm had 5000 clients and a total of EUR 11mn assets under management.
-In these four countries where PEPP is available it has seen an uptake of 0,2 % of the labour force and the average person in the labour force has invested about 40 cents in a PEPP product.
-While this may be partly due to the relative novelty of the product, several private sector reports suggest that uncertainties about tax treatment, regulatory approvals by national competent authorities are obstacles to the development of a sizable PEPP market.
-Another often raised factor behind the limited private sector participation is the mandated fee cap, especially given
+Despite the substantial potential in the market, PEPP uptake has been minimal.

+Eurobarometer results from 2023 show that 23% of respondents are enrolled in pension schemes and 19% own personal pension products (PPPs).
+Most Europeans are therefore fully reliant on statutory pensions.
+At the same time, only 42% of respondents feel that they will have sufficient means to enjoy a comfortable retirement.
+However, only one provider is currently offering PEPP products which are available in four Member States, namely the Czech Republic, Croatia, Poland and Slovakia.
+Therefore covering PEPP products are only available to roughly 10% of the EU population.
+The CEO of the firm in question indicated to reporters that as of March 2024, it had 5,000 clients and a total of €11 million assets under management.
+The uptake in these four countries where PEPP is available amounts to 0.2 % of the labour force, with the average investment of a labour force participant in one of these countries in a PEPP product standing at around 40 percent.
+While this may be due in part to the relative novelty of the product, several private sector reports suggest that uncertainties about tax treatment and regulatory approvals by national competent authorities are obstacles to the development of a sizable PEPP market.
+Another frequently raised factor behind the limited private sector participation is the mandated fee cap, especially given the requirements to provide financial advice and check for suitability.
+A fee cap